neelakansha85/site-setup-wizard/readme.txt

 = Will it send a notification to users after creating a site? =

 Yes, it sends a notification email to the site admin after completing the Site Setup Wizard.
-It also displays user with the new site url on the last page of the wizard.
+It also displays user new site url on the last page of the wizard.

 = Does this plugin support resuming of wizard process? =

-Yes, this plugin has an ability to resume every time from the wizard step where you left off last until you finish it completely or click cancel on the top right side.
+Yes, this plugin has an ability to resume wizard steps from where you left last until you finish it completely or click cancel on the top right side.

 = Does it provide analytics of sites created using this plugin? =